Authress/wordpress-sso-login/README.md

 --- TODO ----
 * attempt to log user in when they appear with the token headers set
+* Check to make sure that wp_set_auth_cookie is being set correctly
 * "SSO admin screen"